StuartRiffle/ragtag-tiger/README.md

 ## Workflow

-It's easier to edit your command if you put it in a shell script (or batch file), but split the parameters over multiple lines by ending them with `\` (or with `^` on Windows).
+Commands can get long, and they are easier to edit if you put them in a shell script (or batch file), but split the parameters over multiple lines by ending them with `\` (or with `^` on Windows).

-For example, a script to consult with a dangerously unqualified virtual doctor, using an in-process LLM and a temporary vector index for privacy, might look like this:
+For example, a script to consult with a dangerously unqualified virtual doctor, using a local LLM and a temporary document index for privacy:
 ```
 python ragtag.py                                        \
     --source          my/personal/medical_data          \
     --llm-model       mistralai/Mistral-7B-v0.2         \
     --llm-param       temperature=1.8                   \
-    --context-file    instructions/jailbreak.txt        \
+    --chat-init-file  characters/doctor.txt             \
     --context-file    instructions/first_do_no_harm.txt \
-    --chat-init-file  characters/doctor.txt             \
+    --context-file    instructions/jailbreak.txt        \
     --chat-log        it_still_hurts.txt                \
     --chat
 ```